antjowie/Aphelion-engine/Shinobu/src/Shinobu/Net/Network protocol.md

+# This document is no longer applicable but will keep research for reference purposes
 # Revision 2
 ## Core design
 The core principle is to use the command pattern.
 The server will send command packets to the clients.
 These can be deferred to the game world.